nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 </div>
 ```

-The syntax is heavily inspired by Vue, but you'll think in terms of HTML rather than JavaScript.
-If React is __"just JavaScript"__, then Nue is __"just HTML"__ because any valid HTML is also valid Nue.
+If React is "Just JavaScript", then Nue is "Just HTML" because any valid HTML is also valid Nue.

 ### Custom components
-Custom components are the building blocks of your HTML-based layouts and reactive applications.
+Custom components are the building blocks of your HTML-based layouts and apps.
 You can loop them, render them conditionally, and they can be nested within other components.
 They can operate both server-side and client-side.
-The client-side, [reactive components](reactive-components.html) are interactive: they can respond to user input and render themselves to a new state.

 Essentially components are HTML fragments that have a name and this name is given in a `@name` attribute:

 ```
 <div •@name="media-object"• class="{ class }">